northbridge-sys/en-lsl-framework/README.md

 The Linden Scripting Language is over twenty years old and does not have any function that gives you a random integer.

+Xi augments LSL with features that should have been in LSL a decade ago, but aren't.
 While LSL does enjoy occasional improvements, a lot of code snippets end up copied and pasted across multiple projects, each with its own tweaks and bugs.
+Most LSL code is, as a result, ugly, incomprehensible, and unmaintainable.

-Xi is an ettempt to centralize all of these handy snippets in one omnibus framework.
-Xi augments LSL with features that should be in LSL out-of-the-box, but aren't.
+Xi is an attempt to centralize all of these handy snippets into one omnibus framework.
+With all the hacks at your fingertips, there's no need to reinvent the wheel in every new script.
+Focus on the code, not the infrastructure.

-Xi is the culmination of over a decade of learning LSL tricks.
 No need to stress over which delineator character to use when dumping a list to a string, just use `XiList_ToString`.
-Want to append the prim UUID to all of your linkset data pairs?
-Put `#include XILSD_ENABLE_UUID_HEADER` at the top of your script, include some event handlers, and use `XiLSD_Write` - Xi will even update all of your linkset data pairs automatically when the key changes.
+Want to append the prim UUID and a special header to all of your linkset data pairs so they don't conflict with other scripts in the linkset?
+Put `#define XILSD_HEADER "myheader"` and `#define XILSD_ENABLE_UUID_HEADER` at the top of your script, include some event handlers, and use `XiLSD_Write` - Xi will even update all of your linkset data pairs automatically when the key changes.

 Thanks to the LSL preprocessor, these additional functions are always available to you while you script.
-For example, XiLog enables in-the-field debugging.
+For example, XiLog enables in-the-field debugging out-of-the-box.
 It lets you write:

 ```
 XiLog_TraceParams( "function", [ "x", "y" ], [ x, y ] );